-Dedicated musicians in 7th through 12th grade are encouraged to audition for the youth symphony.
+Dedicated musicians in 7th through 12th grade are encouraged to submit auditions for the youth symphony.

 All traditional symphony instruments (and saxophones) are eligible for the youth symphony.
 We do not audition musicians on piano.

-All musicians have the option to audition in person or by preparing a video recording.
-Auditions for the 2017-2018 Season may be video-taped and submitted by uploading to YouTube and providing a link to your video on the online registration form.
-Your registration form and video are due no later than 11:59 pm on Sept.1, 2017.
-Please refer to the auditions page for video audition requirements.
+Auditions for the 2021-2022 season are to be video-taped and submitted by uploading to YouTube and providing a link to your video on the online registration form.
+Your registration form and video are due no later than September 1, 2021.

 Participating in the Chippewa Valley Youth Symphony

 The Chippewa Valley Youth Symphony is a full orchestra comprised of student musicians in 7th-12th grade who demonstrate a musical ability to perform at an advanced level.
 Students will enjoy the enrichment and challenge of performing with other serious and dedicated musicians.

 When in-person rehearsals are permitted, the youth symphony rehearses on Tuesdays 5:50-7:50 pm, from September through mid-December, and from late January through mid-May.
 Rehearsals are on the UWEC campus in Eau Claire.
 Tuition is $150 per semester (subject to change).

 - 3-5 minute solo, or an excerpt from something you are currently working on that demonstrates your musicianship